 While you may not associate Valentine's Day with pet dangers, Doc Halligan from the Lucy Pet Foundation thinks you should be extra cautious.
 She sees more animals the day after Valentines (only third after Christmas and Halloween), usually because pets swallow something they shouldn't have.

 Love is in the air and everywhere you look you will find advertisements for gifts to your Loved one.
-Now I don't want to spoil the mood but these very gifts meant to entice your sweetheart can cause your pet great harm.
+Doc Halligan doesn't want to spoil the mood but these very gifts meant to entice your sweetheart can cause your pet great harm.
 So here are some Valentines Safety tips to protect your "furry" loved one this Valentines Day.

 Tip # One: